 Why Marketing Automation Is Worth the Investment

 Once again, let’s refer back to Industry 4.0.
 When manufacturers started implementing automation and internet-connected technology, the goal was to optimize the workflow.
-By using things like predictive maintenance and remote equipment monitoring, it became possible to eliminate some human error and redirect workers’ efforts to a more productive area; ‘smart’ machines and tools took over the routine tasks.
+By using things like predictive maintenance and remote equipment monitoring, it became possible to eliminate some human error and redirect workers’ efforts to a more productive area; ‘smart’ machines and tools took over routine tasks.

-The goal of MA is the same.
+The goal of marketing automation is the same.
 It’s not going to fully replace your marketing department, but it will give them technology that makes their jobs easier and more efficient.
 Thus, an investment in marketing automation saves time and money.
 It also handles tedious manual processes like data input and processing, lead scoring, and contact management.
 Marketers spend less time on administrative duties and more time connecting with customers and refining strategies, campaigns, and messaging.
 Finally, MA also greatly reduces human errors from typos, boredom, fatigue, and plain old forgetfulness.

 How Manufacturers Benefit from Marketing Automation

 As mentioned earlier, manufacturers of all sizes must adjust to new marketing techniques.
 Let’s see three specific examples of how marketing automation can help:

 Personalization.
 While personalization (and even hyper-personalization, or “segments of one”) has become entrenched in B2C marketing, it’s becoming increasingly important in all kinds of industries.
 Of course, to achieve true personalization, you need to understand the customer.
 And to do that, marketers need data.
 CRM programs act like data assistants, keeping all the customer information current, complete, and easily accessible.
 They can even help teams determine what stage of the customer journey applies to each person and help you tailor your content and approach accordingly.